avafinger/onvif_ip_camera_dome/README.md

   * VLC (video + audio)

-    Streaming with UDP with Wifi did not have good results, link is stable but camera is 20 meters away and there is some concrete walls.
+    Streaming with UDP (Wifi link) did not have good results, link is stable but camera is 20 meters away and there are some concrete walls.

         vlc rtsp://192.168.***.**:554/0/av0

-    For a stable connections use RTP-TCP:
+    For a stable connection use RTP-TCP:

         vlc --rtsp-tcp rtsp://192.168.***.**:554/0/av0